1257 Samalas eruption: Geology

 Samalas (also known as Rinjani Tua) was part of what is now the Rinjani volcanic complex, on Lombok, in Indonesia.
 The remains of the volcano form the Segara Anak caldera, with Mount Rinjani at its eastern edge.
 Since the destruction of Samalas, two new volcanoes, Rombongan and Barujari, have formed in the caldera.
 Mount Rinjani has also been volcanically active, forming its own crater, Segara Muncar.
 Other volcanoes in the region include Agung, Batur, and Bratan, on the island of Bali to the west.

-Lombok is one of the Lesser Sunda Islands in the Sunda Arc of Indonesia, a subduction zone where the Australian plate subducts beneath the Eurasian plate at a rate of 7 cm/year.
+Lombok is one of the Lesser Sunda Islands in the Sunda Arc of Indonesia, a subduction zone where the Australian Plate subducts beneath the Eurasian Plate at a rate of 7 cm/year.
 The magmas feeding Mount Samalas and Mount Rinjani are likely derived from peridotite rocks beneath Lombok, in the mantle wedge.
 Before the eruption, Mount Samalas may have been as tall as 4200 ± 100 m, based on reconstructions that extrapolate upwards from the surviving lower slopes, and thus taller than Mount Kinabalu which is presently the highest mountain in tropical Asia; Samalas's current height is less than that of the neighbouring Mount Rinjani, which reaches 3726 m.

+The oldest geological units on Lombok are from the Oligocene–Miocene, with old volcanic units cropping out in southern parts of the island.
+Samalas was built up by volcanic activity before 12,000 BP.
+Rinjani formed between 11,940 ± 40 and 2,550 ± 50 BP.
+During the early Holocene (before 5,300 BCE), there were few large explosive eruptions at Samalas and Rinjani, but activity later picked up: